Kazakhstan, Asia

 • Pegasus – layover in Istanbul (only available from London Stansted)

-We recommend you book the below internal flights to ensure you are ready for the group transfer from Oskemen Airport (UKK) to Ridder, with your guide Andrey at 2pm on 11.01.25 or 01.02.25.
-And upon return to Almaty on the last day, the group transfer from Ridder to UKK will be timed for the 13:55 flight to Almaty.
+We recommend you book the below internal flights to ensure you are ready for the group transfer from Oskemen Airport (UKK) to Ridder, with your guide Andrey around 2pm on Saturday (arrival day).
+Upon return to Almaty on the last day, the group transfer from Ridder to UKK will be timed for the 13:55 flight to Almaty.

 Air Astana is the recommended airline:

-Your departure flight home can be made anytime on 19.01 or 09.02.
-Transfers will organised after receiving client flight details.
+Your departure flight home can be made anytime on Sunday (departure day).
+Transfers will be organised after receiving the client's flight details.

 Flight costs are not included in the price.

-If you have any questions on flight details, please contact us for futher information or guidance.
+If you have any questions about flight details, please contact us for further information or guidance.

 • ETIAS (European Travel Information and Authorisation System)